tytydraco/yessleep/out/My_Friends_Vanished_While_Exploring_A_Former_Tuberculosis_Hospital_On_A_Prohibited_Island.md

 Sitting in the police station, I feel a sense of both dread and relief.

-See, me and my friends (including my boyfriend) had been missing for over four months.
+Apparently, me and my friends (including my boyfriend) had been missing for over four months.

 It seemed like just yesterday I was on my friend's boat partying up and having a good time.